 Assessing President Reagan

 This much seems clear: Ronald Reagan was one of the most important presidents of the 20th Century.
-He was a transformative leader who altered or presided over a change in the course of American History, raising the conservative counter-revolution that had been brewing for more than a decade into a full bore revolution that brought different ideas and values to the forefront of American life — the Reagan Revolution.
+He was a transformative leader who altered or presided over a change in the course of American History, raising the conservative counter-revolution that had been brewing during the 1970s into a revolution that brought different ideas and values to the forefront of American life — the Reagan Revolution.

 For that alone he deserves to have his name attached to the period between 1980 and 1992: the Reagan Era.
-Only one other president has had a similar honor, Andrew Jackson, who put his name on the early to mid-19th century, the Jacksonian Era.
+Only one other president has had that honor, Andrew Jackson.

 Still, we’re unlikely to get a sober assessment of his presidency for years.
 There’s no reason to expect any serious public discussion of the downside of his presidency for several years: the Constitutional scandal, the rampant high-level corruption, the increase in poverty and polarization.